UVA-Computer-Vision-Lab/uva-computer-vision-lab.github.io/teaching/README.md

 ## TODO

-* logistics: add a lot
 * homework, projects
-* collect papers to read
-* pick figures from papers as teaser
 * add announcement: piazza, gradescope
 * get some feedback from the students
-* guest lectures
 * office hours
-* Do we need a specific lecture for 3DGS?